 Toxicological profile and handling precautions

 DDAC is effective but requires special precautions due to its potential toxicity.
-Its toxicological profile shows that it can be irritating to skin and eyes and, at high concentrations, can cause burns or allergic reactions.
-The toxic effects of DDAC are most evident when it is handled in high concentrations or without adequate protection.
+Its toxicological profile shows that it can be irritating to the skin and eyes and, at high concentrations, can cause burns or allergic reactions.
+The toxic effects of DDAC are most pronounced when it is handled in high concentrations or without adequate protection.

 Safety measures and transport procedures